Services for Students and Alumni

 When you are in the final year of your degree program, you can establish a file which includes letters of recommendation that can be sent to prospective employers or graduate admissions offices to support your candidacy for post-baccalaureate jobs or study.
 Check out the Credentials File section on CDO Online.

 The office conducts an annual follow-up study of the most recent graduating class to determine their employment and/or graduate study status.
+Career outcomes are available on CDO Online.

 The staff is available to make presentations on a variety of career-related topics including career options, internships, summer jobs, resume writing, job searching, interviewing, and applying to graduate or professional school.